- Master of Engineering in Systems Engineering + Design

 - M. Eng. in Systems Engineering + Design

 This Sequential Undergraduate/Graduate Study (SUGS) program leads to a Master of Engineering in Systems Engineering + Design.
-University of Michigan students who are pursuing a B.S.E. in Mechanical Engineering and who meet all the SUGS requirements may apply to the Systems Engineering + Design program to pursue the SUGS program, which allows them to complete their B.S.E. and M. Eng. in five years total.
+University of Michigan students who are pursuing a B.S.E. in Mechanical Engineering or a B.S.E. in Materials Science & Engineering and who meet all the SUGS requirements may apply to the Systems Engineering + Design program to pursue the SUGS program, which allows them to complete their B.S.E. and M. Eng. in five years total.

 For more detailed information about the program, please visit the ISD SUGS webpage.